 Each of these actions can be initiated from inside the agreement using the buttons along the top.

-These apps offer the same functionality with improved formatting, allowing direct access for phones, tablets, and any other mobile device.
+The Customer Service Hub offers the same functionality with improved formatting, allowing direct access for phones, tablets, and any other mobile device.

 The Hub Dashboard gives you a quick graphical report of the agreements associated to your user.

 The reports allow you to drill down in to each element and produce new graphs specific to that sub-set of data.